yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/Appendix-A.md

 In this task, you will provision an instance of the Azure Database Migration Service (DMS).

-> **IMPORTANT**: This service requires that you have registered the `Microsoft.DataMigration` resource provider within your subscription in Azure.
+> **Important**: This service requires that you have registered the `Microsoft.DataMigration` resource provider within your subscription in Azure.
 You can find the steps to complete this in the Before the HOL guide.

 1. In the [Azure portal](https://portal.azure.com/), select **+Create a resource**, enter "database migration" into the Search the Marketplace box, select **Azure Database Migration Service** from the results, and select **Create** on the Azure Database Migration Service blade.